jiadongm/PhiSpace/README.md

-# Φ-Space: Continuous phenotyping for single-cell and spatial multiomics data.
+# Φ-Space: Continuous phenotyping of bulk, single-cell and spatial omics data.

+News: Version 1.0.0.9000 is released.
+This is a under-development version towards Φ-Space ST, a unified approach for spatial transcriptomics (ST) data analysis.
+New manuscript and vignettes coming soon!

 <img src="./figs/PhiSpace.png" width="20%" style="display: block; margin: auto;" />